 Review summary: Canon 5D Mark II vs Nikon D610

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Nikon D610?
-Below is a summary of the relative strengths of each of the two contestants.
+Which camera is better?
+A synthesis of the relative strong points of each of the models is listed below.

 - More heavily discounted: Has been available for much longer (launched in September 2008).